 M-CRETE 400 – Cement based Tanking System

-MaxCrete 400 is a single component, polymer modified, fibre-reinforced, Portland cement based compound, which is physically and chemically compatible with the host concrete.
+The product is supplied as a single component, polymer modified, fibre-reinforced, Portland cement based concrete repair compound, which is physically and chemically compatible with the host concrete.

 It exhibits unique hydraulic properties to produce a rapid curing mortar with enhanced polymeric properties and reliable strength development which is not significantly affected by low temperature use.

 M-CRETE 400 can be used as supplied up to 100mm deep, or can be bulked out with sharp sand or aggregate to a flowing consistency for floor or deck repairs up to maximum depth of 300mm.

 - Dense matrix resists 10 bar water pressure.
 Very high diffusion resistance to acid gases and chloride ions